CaitlynMary/Java-project/README.md

-# Java-project
-Electricity billing system-java
+# Electricity billing system
-Using Java Awt Swing
+This application is built Using Java Awt Swing .MySQL has been used for database management